ai4os/ai4-docs/source/user/overview/dashboard.rst

 Managing the deployments
 ------------------------

-In the ``Deployments`` tab you have a view of all the deployments you have made so far:
+In the ``Deployments`` panel you have a view of all the deployments you have made so far:

 .. image:: /_static/images/dashboard-deployments.png